Home » Recipes » Cherry Compote Recipe

 Make-Ahead and Storage Suggestions

-Refrigerate in an airtight container for up to 1 week.
-Serve refrigerated compote cold, or gently rewarm in the microwave or in a small pan on the stovetop.
+To rewarm: Serve refrigerated compote cold, or rewarm in the microwave or in a small pan on the stovetop.

-Leftover compote can also be frozen in an airtight container for up to 3 months.
-Thaw in the refrigerator prior to use.
+To freeze: Freeze cherry compote in an airtight container for up to 3 months.
+Thaw in the refrigerator.

 Cherry Buttercream Brownies